MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript-af/quickstart.md

 > **NOTE:** You will need to call this HelloWorld Azure Function via ExecuteFunction from an SDK.

 > **NOTE:** In the PlayStream event, sent back from the CloudScript function, the Player Profile is returned.
-If the returned Player Profile is over 2048 bytes then the profile will be trucated with a property set indicating it has been truncated.
+If the returned Player Profile is over 2048 bytes then the profile will be truncated with a property set indicating it has been truncated.
 If this occurs you will need to use the profile APIs (either server, client or entity APIs) to retrieve the full profile.

 ### Azure Function Rules